 As a follow-up to my blog post on Tiny House Cold Climate Prep, I’m going to explain my Tiny House heating, which is suitable for wintering in the frigid Rocky Mountains.
-I did a lot of research and trial and error before deciding on these systems.
-I hope it’s helpful for all you Tiny House snowbirds!
+I did a lot of research, and trial and error, before deciding on these heat systems.
+I hope it’s helpful for all you Tiny House cold weather lovers!

 It’s important to have more than one type of heat source in any home, especially in cold climates.
 For my Tiny House heating, I use electric heat and a wood burning stove.
 This way, if one of my heat sources breaks, I always have a backup.
 Below I’ve listed my chosen heating appliances.

 Tiny House Heating – The Envi Heater

 The electric Envi heater is a popular choice for Tiny House heating, and here’s why –

 - Efficiency – Uses only 450 watts and is rated to heat 130 square feet.
 For extremely cold climates, two units may be necessary.

 - Compact Footprint – It’s wall mounted, 2 inches thick and weighs only 10 pounds.